Loading...

 Click Next.

 On the User profile page, you can select from Do not manage by RAS (user profiles will not be managed) or FSlogix.
 Microsoft FSLogix Profile Container allows to maintain user context in non-persistent environments, minimize sign-in times and provides native profile experience eliminating compatibility issues.
-For complete instructions, please see User profile.
+For complete instructions, please see .

 Click Next.